Botox, Dysport and Xeomin Injectable Botulinum

 Botox is a highly effective treatment for eliminating these wrinkles and restoring a relaxed and youthful appearance.
 It is a true “lunch-time procedure”.
 No one but you and your doctor need to know.

 FDA approves Botox to treat chronic migraine

-The U.S. Food and Drug Administration today approved Botox injection (onabotulinumtoxinA) to prevent headaches in adult patients with chronic migraine.
+The U.S. Food and Drug Administration has approved Botox injection (onabotulinumtoxinA) to prevent headaches in adult patients with chronic migraine.
 Chronic migraine is defined as having a history of migraine and experiencing a headache on most days of the month.

 “Chronic migraine is one of the most disabling forms of headache,” said Russell Katz, M.D., director of the Division of Neurology Products in the FDA’s Center for Drug Evaluation and Research.
 “Patients with chronic migraine experience a headache more than 14 days of the month.
 This condition can greatly affect family, work, and social life, so it is important to have a variety of effective treatment options available.”

 Migraine headaches are described as an intense pulsing or throbbing pain in one area of the head.
 The headaches are often accompanied by nausea, vomiting, and sensitivity to light and sound.
 Migraine is three times more common in women than in men.
 Migraine usually begins with intermittent headache attacks 14 days or fewer each month (episodic migraine), but some patients go on to develop the more disabling chronic migraine.